sandhijain/Collaborative-Filtering-Based-Recommendation-System/README.md

 3)	Based on budget provided by user
 4)	Home Delivery service plus on the basis of budget provided by user.

 Finally we created a function to take input from user on the above parameters and recommend restaurants to the user.
-This application is deployed on Streamlit
+This application is deployed on Streamlit.